Parents & Caregivers of Teens and Adults

 - Rethinking Guardianship

-- Individuals with Down syndrome typically qualify for Supplemental Security Income (SSI) and Medicaid when they turn 18 years old
+- Supplemental Security Income (SSI) and Medicaid is available for individuals with Don syndrome who qualify when they turn 18 years old

 - Vocational Rehabilitation provides services to assist in gaining employment